 Binder

-The following code snippets show examples for how to use the HS RDF HydroShare Python Client to manipulate aggregations of known content types in HydroShare.
+The following code snippets show examples for how to use the hsclient HydroShare Python Client to manipulate aggregations of known content types in HydroShare.
 HydroShare's content type aggregations include individual file, fileset, time series, geographic feature, geographic raster, and multidimensional NetCDF.

-The HS RDF Python Client for HydroShare won't be installed by default, so it has to be installed first before you can work with it.
-Use the following command to install the Python Client from the GitHub repository.
-Eventually we will distribute this package via the Python Package Index (PyPi) so that it can be installed via pip from PyPi.
+The hsclient Python Client for HydroShare may not be installed by default in your Python environment, so it has to be installed first before you can work with it.
+Use the following command to install hsclient via the Python Package Index (PyPi).

 !pip install hsclient